j-schreiber/js-guideline-package-architecture/metadata-types/report-type.md

-# Recommendation
+# Organisation

-**Unpackaged**.
+Mostly **UNPACKAGED**.

 # Considerations

-- Report types should include fields from all packages, even if they are on separate dependency trees
+- Report types usually include fields from all packages, even if they are on separate dependency trees.
+Especially report types that include standard objects or shared custom objects should be maintained in happy-soup.
-- Adding, renaming or removing fields is common and should not require a package upgrade
+- Adding, renaming or removing fields is common and should not require a package upgrade.
+- Report types that are deployed with 2GP cannot be modified on the target org.

 # Links